eclipse-archived/codewind-docs/docs/_documentations/codewind-eclipse-quick-guide.md

 4. Add your URL in the `URL:` box in the pop up window and save your changes.

 ### Creating an Appsody project
 Appsody helps you develop containerized applications and removes the burden of managing the full software development stack.
-If you want more context about Appsody, visit the https://appsody.dev/docs[Appsody welcome page].
+If you want more context about Appsody, visit the [Appsody welcome page](https://appsody.dev/docs).

 1. Right-click `Local [Running]` under `Codewind` in the `Codewind` tab.
 2. Select `+ Create New Project...`